 - continue to build and raise your profile

 - keep in touch with trends in your sector

 - discover fresh ideas and inspiration

 - identify potential future employers

-However it’s not easy to network with a young baby or toddler in tow.
-So how do you network effectively when you are a career break or on maternity leave.
+But it’s not so easy to network with a young baby or toddler in tow.
+So how do you network effectively when you are a career break or on maternity leave?

 10 top tips to network effectively on a career break

 Here are my top tips to network effectively when you are on a career break or on maternity leave.